John-Weymark/John-Weymark.github.io/_pages/research.md

 <h2  style="text-align:center">Editorial Introductions: Journals</h2>
 <hr>
-3. John A. Weymark, “An Introduction to Allan Gibbard’s Oligarchy Paper,” <i>Review of Economic Design</i>, 2014, Vol. 18, No. 1, March, pp. 1–2.
+3. John A. Weymark, “An Introduction to Allan Gibbard’s Oligarchy Paper,” <i>Review of Economic Design</i>, 2014, Vol. 18, No. 1, March, pp. 1–2. <a class="hover" href="https://link.springer.com/article/10.1007/s10058-014-0157-2" target="_blank"> Link to the published version. </a>
 <br>
-4. John A. Weymark, “An Introduction to Allan Gibbard’s Harvard Seminar Paper,” <i>Economics and Philosophy</i>, 2014, Vol. 30, No. 3, November, pp. 263–268.
+4. John A. Weymark, “An Introduction to Allan Gibbard’s Harvard Seminar Paper,” <i>Economics and Philosophy</i>, 2014, Vol. 30, No. 3, November, pp. 263–268. <a class="hover" href="https://www.cambridge.org/core/journals/economics-and-philosophy/article/abs/an-introduction-to-allan-gibbards-harvard-seminar-paper/CF38EA00A2DAA3E3EFCDFE8A4D61FB76" target="_blank"> Link to the published version. </a>
 <br>
 5. Samir Okasha and John A. Weymark, “An Introduction to the Symposium on Rational Choice and Philosophy,” <i>Economics and Philosophy</i>, 2016, Vol. 32, No. 2, July, pp. 171–173. <a class="hover" href="https://www.cambridge.org/core/journals/economics-and-philosophy/article/an-introduction-to-the-symposium-on-rational-choice-and-philosophy/464985B00ABFBBE03121484EC70C4AD0" target="_blank"> Link to the published version. </a>
 <hr>